 When a staging area is provided in the design, Restoration Plans shall be provided in the contract documents.
-When staging area restoration is not required in the contract plans, the Contractor shall provide a Restoration Plan for review and acceptance by the Tollway.
-The Contractor shall obtain a permit from the Tollway and post a bond for the completion of restoration work.
-Requirements for Use of Tollway Property to Support Construction Activities form shall be completed and provided to the Tollway.
-This form (found in Appendix 10) details general requirements for the use of staging areas and documents efforts needed to support this activity.
+When staging area restoration is not required in the contract plans, the Contractor shall provide a Restoration Plan for review and acceptance by the Illinois Tollway.
+The Contractor shall obtain a permit from the Illinois Tollway and post a bond for the completion of restoration work.
+Requirements for Use of Illinois Tollway Property to Support Construction Activities form shall be completed and provided to the Illinois Tollway.
+This form (which can be found on the Illinois Tollway's WBPM) details general requirements for the use of staging areas and documents efforts needed to support this activity.

-When the staging site is ready to be restored in accordance with the approved Restoration Plan, the CM will advise the Tollway's PM and Landscape Architect.
-At that time, any replacement trees may be tagged and inspected at the nursery prior to arriving at the site.
-Once the final grading and permanent seeding work is completed, inspected, and approved, the tree locations may be staked by the Tollway's Landscape Architect.
+When the staging site is ready to be restored in accordance with the approved Restoration Plan, the CM will advise the Illinois Tollway's PM and Landscape Architect.
+At that time, any replacement trees should be tagged and inspected at the nursery prior to arriving at the site.
+Once the final grading and permanent seeding work is completed, inspected, and approved, the tree locations may be staked by the Illinois Tollway's Landscape Architect.
 The Contractor shall maintain and guarantee the trees in accordance with the Standard Specifications and Provisions.